Skip to main content

 ✔️ Examine the results

-This tutorial shows how use the RapidPipeline Processor Plugin in 3ds Max to simplify a 3D model.
-It walks through the use of the Remesh & Bake Holes Action , and explains how to use it for closing holes and baking them into Alpha information.
-For more information see the 3ds Max Plugin Documentation.
+This tutorial shows how use the RapidPipeline Processor plugin in 3ds Max to simplify a 3D model.
+It walks through the use of the Remesh & Bake Holes action, and explains how to use it for closing holes and baking them into an alpha texture.

-The asset used in this tutorial is a high-resolution wicker sofa model available free here from Sketchfab.
-Credits: "wicker sofa" (https://skfb.ly/prBJM) by Md Imamul Hasan is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
+The asset used in this tutorial is a high-resolution model "wicker sofa" (https://skfb.ly/prBJM) by Md Imamul Hasan licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).

 Screenshot of 3ds Max Add-On with the "Remesh and Bake Holes" action